 Most of the first half of the route between here and Hoogeveen is on roads, not cycle paths.
 However, these are not roads as you probably know them.
 Yes, in theory they are "shared" with cars, but in practice you only very rarely see a car using them.
-There is a parallel road with a higher speed limit which takes the through traffic, and the only cars which use the minor road are those which are accessing properties along it.
+Some years ago, a parallel road with a higher speed limit was built to take the through traffic.
+The only cars which use the minor road are those which are accessing properties along it.
 Today I saw no cars using the minor road in either direction, but I did see a lot of cyclists.
 On the parallel road with the 80 km/h speed limit there were quite a few cars, but no cyclists.
 It is illegal to cycle on that road, but we lose nothing due to that.

 The Netherlands has 35000 km of cycle path, vs about 130000 km of roads.
 However, this doesn't imply that when you cycle on the roads that you have to "share" with large numbers of cars.
 Rather, you are segregated by mode, even when on the roads.
 What I'm highlighting here is road, not cycle path, so is not part of the 35000 km cycle path total.
 There are a lot of roads like this in the Netherlands, both in rural and urban settings.